Swim Stronger: A Masters Swimmer's Guide to Resistance Training

 • Consistency is crucial, with a recommendation of 2-3 resistance training sessions per week.

-• Prioritize proper form over lifting heavy weight, especially when starting.
+• Prioritize proper form over lifting heavy weights, especially when starting.

 • Start gradually and progressively increase intensity and weight.